 BOSCH formed in 2000.
 An artistic collective based upon collaboration, improvisation and spontaneity.
 An ever fluctuating line-up has seen collaborators in music, film and performance from Japan, US, Georgia, Breton, Slovakia, Greece, Hungary, Uruguay, Ireland, UK.
 Until an appearance at 2015’s Edinburgh Fringe Festival, BOSCH had never performed outside of Wales.BOSCH usually consists of at least one of the above.

-Begun as a deliberately irksome antidote to a self-congratulatory local music scene, BOSCH soon birthed a manifesto including never to do anything twice, have no fixed membership, everything must be improvised.
-Their main focus was to stay on stage longer than allocated, deliberately eating into the following band’s performance time and disrupting the show.
+Begun as a wilfully irksome antidote to a self-congratulatory local music scene, BOSCH soon birthed a manifesto including never to do anything twice, have no fixed membership, all music must be improvised.
+Their primary focus was to stay on stage longer than allocated, deliberately eating into the following band’s performance time and disrupting the show.
 They distributed free DVDs of their ‘disruptions’.
 A large, poorly maintained archive exists of BOSCH audio recordings.

 In 2010, BOSCH opened The Postport Office, a social art-based happening-hub in the centre of Newport.
 This saw BOSCH diversify into film, rock-opera and concepts.